eNMS-automation/eNMS/README.md

 [![Calendar](docs/_static/base/calendar.png)](https://enms.readthedocs.io/en/develop/automation/execution.html)

-Services can also be executed programmatically:
-  - eNMS has a REST API and a CLI interface that can be used to create, update and delete any type of objects, but also to trigger the execution of a service.
+Services can also be executed programmatically: eNMS has a REST API and a CLI interface that can be used to create, update and delete any type of objects, but also to trigger the execution of a service.
-  - eNMS can be configured as a Syslog server, and rules can be created for syslog messages to trigger the execution of a service.

 - Docs: _[Scheduling](https://enms.readthedocs.io/en/develop/automation/execution.html)_, _[REST API](https://enms.readthedocs.io/en/develop/advanced/rest_api.html)_